December 17, 2013

 - Follow directions (it’ll ask which drive to use for the image–stuff like that)

 From there, you’ll select a drive with sufficient space and start.
 Be forewarned: If you have a lot of data, it takes a while.
 You can work on your computer while it’s backing up; it’ll just be slower.
+You can learn about the different software types on Blacklight Software’s article.

 A note: This is the same location you’ll go to restore from back-up if you have a problem.